NateWr/pkp-docs/schema/index.md

 ### API Documentation

 Our API documentation has been converted to `json`.
-A new CLI tool, `tools/buildSwagger.php`, will compile the API documentation using the entity schema files.
+A new CLI tool, `tools/buildSwagger.php`, will compile the API documentation using `docs/dev/swagger-source.json` and the entity schema files.
 This can then be copied to the `pkp-docs` repository to update the documentation.

 ### Extending json-schema

 To serve our needs, we have introduced a few properties and practices that are not part of the official `json-schema` spec:

 #### `multilingual`
-Assigned to multilingual values.
+Assigned to multilingual properties.
 This property changes how a value is validated and sanitized.
 For example, consider the following property definition:

 ```
 "about": {